alvarofilho/MakeYourRPC/README.md

 # MakeYourRPC

-> MakeYourRPC is a program to use the [Discord.js RPC](https://github.com/discordjs/RPC/tree/master) library without any knowledge of programming.
+> MakeYourRPC is a program that facilitates the use of Discord rich presence through a simple and practical program, it is not necessary to have any programming knowledge.

 # Usage